MeshUDF: Fast and Differentiable Meshing of Unsigned Distance Field Networks: Experiments

+where $rend$ is a differentiable renderer~\cite{Kato18} that produces a binary image of the UDF triangulation $M_{\bz}$ and $L_1(\cdot)$ is the $L_1$ distance.
+Once again, the differentiability of $M_{\bz}$ with respect to $\bz$ is key to making this minimization practical.

-As a baseline, we re-implemented SMPLicit's strategy~\cite{Corona21} for fitting a binary silhouette by directly supervising UDF values.
+In theory, instead of rendering a triangulation, we could have used an UDF differential renderer.
+Unfortunately, we are not aware of any.
+Approaches such as that of~\cite{Liu20b} rely on finding sign changes and only work with SDFs.
+In contrast, CSP-Net~\cite{Venkatesh21} can render UDFs without meshing them but is not differentiable.
+To provide a baseline, we re-implemented SMPLicit's strategy~\cite{Corona21} for fitting a binary silhouette by directly supervising UDF values.
 We sample a set of points $P \subset [-1,1]^3$, and project each $p \in P$ to $S_j$ using the front-facing camera $\mathbf{c}$ to get its projected value $s_p$.
 If $s_p=1$, point $p$ falls within the target silhouette, otherwise it falls into the background.
-SMPLicit's authors advocate optimizing $\mathbf{z}$ by summing on $p\in P$
+SMPLicit's authors advocate optimizing $\mathbf{z}$ by summing

-that is, points projecting outside the silhouette ($s_p=0$) should have a UDF value equal to the clamping value $d_{max}$.
+on $p\in P$.
+That is, points projecting outside the silhouette ($s_p=0$) should have a UDF value equal to the clamping value $d_{max}$.
 For points projecting inside the silhouette, along a camera ray we only consider $\bar{p}$, the closest point to the current garment surface estimate and its predicted UDF value should be close to $0$.

-In Tab.~\ref{tab:optim_silh} and Fig.~\ref{fig:optim_silh} we compare these two approaches, starting from the same initial latent codes and using Adam with a regularization on $\left \| \mathbf{z} \right \|_2$.
-Optimizing $\mathbf{z}$ with a loss in image space by combining our meshing procedure with a differentiable renderer ($\mathcal{L}_{silh,mesh}$) yields better results than supervising UDF values directly ($\mathcal{L}_{silh,UDF}$).
-This bolsters our hypothesis that our approach does better because it is designed to preserve the UDF structure of the field.
-Conversely, $\mathcal{L}_{silh,UDF}$ introduces a source of error by inciting the field to take value $d_{max}$ outside the silhouettes.
-As a result the field no longer represents distance near the surface, which pushes it away from the learned prior $\phi_{\theta}$.
+We report our results in Tab.~\ref{tab:optim_silh}.
+Minimizing $\mathcal{L}_{silh,mesh}$ yields the best results, which highlights the benefits of pairing our method with a differentiable mesh renderer.